California Senate Bill 79: Senate Bill 79

-Impact
+Implementation and impact

-Within UTCs, SB 79 is set to overturn or undermine local laws and propositions which restrict density levels, such as Proposition U, a 1986 Los Angeles ballot initiative which limited allowable residential density outside of Downtown Los Angeles by half.
+Within UTCs, SB 79 is set to overturn or undermine local laws and propositions which restrict density and height levels for multi-family housing, such as Proposition U, a 1986 Los Angeles ballot initiative which limited allowable residential density outside of Downtown Los Angeles by half.
 The law's immediate impact was not expected by commentators to blunt the effects of contemporary economic deterrence to housing construction (i.e. Tariffs in the second Trump administration), but to potentially take advantage of future market improvements favorable to construction in order to bring down the costs of housing and living.
 The law, if used for the construction of SB 79 projects, is slated to increase regular usage of public transit, as well as reduce emissions, traffic congestion and accidents from automobiles.

 One preliminary analysis by Streets for All estimated that SB 79 would zone nearly 1.5 million new units of housing in the City of Los Angeles, enough to double the city's then-current housing stock of 1.37 million homes, with over 448,000 new units being zoned after the law's effective date of July 1, 2026, and over 1 million more units during the 7th RHNA Cycle in 2031.
 In addition, the analysis estimated that the law would impact 17,929 acres, or a little over 5% of city land, with over half of impacted acres previously zoned for single family homes (9,953 acres).